dozingyobs/kernel-actions/README.md

 ---

 > [!NOTE]
-> This is a **separate build** from the desktop LazyKernel above, tuned specifically for headless/server workloads (file serving, self-hosted apps, etc.) rather than desktop responsiveness or gaming.
+> This is a **separate build** from the desktop LazyKernel above, tuned specifically for headless server workloads (file serving, self-hosted apps, etc.) rather than desktop responsiveness or gaming.
 If you're setting up a desktop or gaming machine, use the [regular install](#install) instead.

 > [!WARNING]
 > **HEADS UP!**